This article will encompass all portalAPI calls that are related to /portalAPI/ApplicationFile/* endpoints

 - Method: POST

-- Description: This API is used when navigating to the Application Control page of the ThreatLocker Portal, locating and selecting the application you would like to add an application file entry to, navigating to the "Application Files" tab, entering your file rule conditions, and selecting "Add Rule".
-This API is responsible for inserting the new application file rule into a custom application in your organization.
-Multiple file rules cannot be created in one call to this API; One file rule is created for each call to this API based on what is entered into the body.
+- Description: This API is used when navigating to the Apps icon and selecting the Applications page from the popout menu in the ThreatLocker Portal, locating and selecting the application you wish to add an application file rule to, navigating to the "Application Files" tab, entering your file rule conditions, and selecting "Add Rule".
+This API adds a new application file rule to your selected custom application in your organization.
+Multiple file rules cannot be added in a single call to this API; One file rule is added per call, based on the request body.
 Listed below in the Required body section are all the fields (file rule options) available for use with this API; However, they are limited per the terms listed below.
+To create a file rule in an application in a different organization than the currently logged-in/managed organization, use the managedOrganizationId header as described below.

 - Required Body/Parameters